min2ha/ukwa-site/content/target/69162/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: What do the EU's 'no deal' preparations say?

 Key excerpts from the European Commission's document outlining preparations member states need to make for a "no deal" Brexit, with explanations of what they mean